bitaxeorg/ultraHex/readme.md

 - The BM1366 is available (new) for around $15 each.

 ## Current Status
-- v304 This is going to be the official release candidate, but boards have not been produced yet, this version is not final.
+- v304 is the latest revision but it has a known problem with the Vcore regulator.
+There is a workaround, see the bottom of this readme.
 - Power draw is around 50W @12V.
 - ESP32 miner firmware will configure the power supply to run at the proper voltage.
 - This is an _advanced_ build!
 If you don't have experience building boards, you should probably go build a single ASIC bitaxe first to get the technique down.